Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Related Work

+The closest related works to ours are \cite{song1997robust} and \citep{baes2019lowrank}, which both consider neural network approaches to robust PCA.
+Only the latter of the two provides optimization guarantees; there the authors consider the minimization problem

-is considered.
-A neural network parametrization $U_\theta(M)$ of the matrix $U$ is optimized with gradient descent to find an approximate solution for any fixed $M$.
-Here, for every new input $M$ the optimization has to be repeated.
-In contrast, we train a neural network on a synthetic training dataset and the learnt parameters can be reused for any unseen matrix $M'$.
+where a neural network parameterization $U_\theta$ of the matrix $U$ is optimized with gradient descent to find an approximate solution for any fixed $M$.
+In particular, for every new input $M$ the optimization has to be repeated.
+In contrast, we train a neural network on a synthetic training dataset such that the learnt parameters can be reused for any unseen matrix $M'$.
+In particular, our learning objective is much more involved, since we want to find a function that produces good outputs $U_\theta(M)$ for all $M$ of a certain distribution, i.e. a function that generalizes well.
+While our learning task is more complicated, our method has the advantage of nearly instantaneous evaluation for any new matrix, once the training is finished, compared to \citep{baes2019lowrank}, where a new optimization problem needs to be solved whenever the method is applied to a new matrix $M$.